GulzarFatima/Database-Design-Development---HTTP-5126-0NB/README.md

 # Database-Design-Development---HTTP-5126-0NB

 ## About This Repository
-This repository contains coursework and projects for **Back-End Web Development 1**.
+This repository contains coursework and projects for **Database Design Development**.
 It covers database design SQL and MySQL.

 ## Repository Link
 [GitHub Repo](https://github.com/GulzarFatima/Database-Design-Development---HTTP-5126-0NB.git)